Stay updated

 )

-Apply elastic deformation to images, masks, bounding boxes, and keypoints.
+Apply elastic deformation to images, masks, bboxes, keypoints.
+Params: alpha, sigma, interpolation.
+Uses Gaussian-smoothed random displacement fields.
 This transformation introduces random elastic distortions to the input data.
 It's particularly useful for data augmentation in training deep learning models, especially for tasks like image segmentation or object detection where you want to maintain the relative positions of features while introducing realistic deformations.
 The transform works by generating random displacement fields and applying them to the input.
 These fields are smoothed using a Gaussian filter to create more natural-looking distortions.
 Targets: image, mask, bboxes, keypoints, volume, mask3d Image types: uint8, float32 Supported bboxes: hbb, obb

 Parameters